QuanZhang-William/pod-affinity/README.md

 To use this feature, please add a label `tekton.dev/custom-pod-affinity: "true"` to your PipelineRun.

 ## How it works
-In this prototype, the "one worker per PipelineRun" feature is implemented by [K8s Pod Affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity).
+In this prototype, the "one Node per PipelineRun" feature is implemented by [K8s Pod Affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity).
 This prototype contains 3 parts:

 ### PipelineRun Webhook